natedey/RINRUS/bin/README.md

 There are two key options that determine how RINRUS calculates the distance between residues and the seed for distance-based selection and ranking.
 * Distance type: distance can be calculated to the seed's centre of mass or average Cartesian coordinates, or the closest seed atom.
-* Hydrogens: distances can be calculated using all atoms or only heavy atoms (all hydrogens are ignored)
+* Hydrogens: distances can be calculated using all atoms or only heavy atoms (all hydrogens are ignored).
+This applies to both the residue-seed distance calculation and calculation of the seed COM/average centre.

 Use `dist_rank.py` to select all fragments with any atoms within a cutoff radius of the seed.
 A limited set of seed atoms can be selected for the distance calculations by using the '-satom' flag instead of '-s'.
 ```bash